rhburt/escapepod/README.md

 A wargame challenge for Docker container escaping.

-Ten levels.
-Ten misconfigurations.
-No instructions beyond a nudge in the MOTD.

 ---

 ## The Premise

 Each level SSHs you into a deliberately misconfigured Docker container.
-Your job is to escape it and read the flag on the host, which contains the SSH password to the next level.
-Techniques range from trivially obvious to genuinely technical.
+Your job is to escape it and read the flag on the host or find the flag within the container.
+The flag is the SSH password to the next level.

-This is not a CTF platform.
-There's no scoreboard, no hints system, no walkthrough.
-The confusion is part of the learning.

 ---